 Strange Suggestion: Michel GondryWhile The Green Hornet may have spent years in development hell (to the extent that it was meant to be Gondrys debut film back in 1997) and then fallen flat, its Michel Gondrys other dreamlike movies such as The Science of Sleep and the exceptional Eternal Sunshine of the Spotless Mind which make Gondry a possibility for a much more mystical take on the superhero.
 While there are any number of directors who can create films with lavish fantasy (read CGI) backgrounds, it is Gondrys ability with the right actors to always keep one foot in the fantastic and the other grounded.
 While Ive no doubt that the new script will call for special effects hell-beasties to threaten our reality, its the fact that a human will be facing them that requires a director like Gondry to make the actor seem the powerful feature amid the pixels and differentiate this Marvel title from, for example, The Incredible Hulk.
 It seems to be getting easier to fill our screens with special effects magic, but it takes the right director to make sure that magician himself stays the focus of an enthralling story.
 If not one of the eight above, do you have another choice up your sleeve?

-Want to write about Tim Burton, Alex-Proyas, Guillermo del Toro, Matt-Reeves, Darren Aronofsky, Michel Gondry, Duncan Jones, Doctor Strange and Tarsem Singh?
+We need more writers about Tim Burton, Alex Proyas, Guillermo del Toro, Matt-Reeves, Darren Aronofsky, Michel Gondry, Duncan Jones, Doctor Strange and Tarsem Singh!
 Get started below...